 Co-location of the MACC was discussed beginning in 2015.
 At one point co-location with the Children’s Museum was proposed publicly, but the City Council was not interested.

-The next proposal was the co-location with Chavez Theatre, and was proposed by the Council-Appointed Citizen Subcommittee.
+The next proposal was co-location with the Chavez Theatre.
+This proposal was made by the Council-appointed citizen subcommittee.

 Co-location at the Main Library was discussed as early as 2015—including in some open, live-streamed sessions of the MACC Subcommittee.